cIAmAShape/NGPTesting/intro-to-bash/README.md

 echo ${colors["red"]}  #Output: "Hex code: FF 00 00"
 ```

+Be warned when using associative arrays.
+Since bash places great emphasis on *backwards compatiblility*, these arrays will **not** work on older systems.
+In the case that you need these kind of structures in an older system, you will need to find a way to find a work around.
+In addition, bash arrays are not designed to work well for large datasets - they are stored in memory, their operations get slower as the size of the array increases, and they generally don't scale well.
+It is best to save bash arrays for little tasks.

 ### Environment Variables

 Environmental variables are fundamental to the Unix/Linux operating system.
 This is primarily where the concept of bash being a **shell first**, and a **programming language second** - bash's ability to interact with the operating system environment.
 These special variables give you a lot of power, which requires a lot of care when using them.
 Here is a multitude of example environment variables.